-Averted during the "no adamantium" arc; the stress of trying to heal the massive trauma of having the metal ripped out of his body overloaded the healing factor and killed it for a few months of story time.
+Averted during the "no adamantium" arc; having the metal ripped out of his body overstressed the healing factor and killed it for a few months of story time.
 When it finally came back, without the adamantium to slow it down, it essentially overclocked, allowing Logan to at one point completely recover from being run over in a matter of seconds but slowly causing him to revert to a more bestial state.
-This was taken to an extreme when Genesis tried to re-implant the adamantium.
+This was taken to an extreme when Cable's evil son Genesis tried to re-implant the adamantium.
 Logan's body explosively rejected the adamantium, and when he was fully healed he was a monstrous subhuman.

 Arguably an Unbuilt Trope.
 His Healing Factor has several drawbacks (as stated above under Blessed with Suck), one of the most harrowing of which is the fact that anesthesia of any kind will not work on him except at ridiculously high dosages.
 Thus there is an element of deconstruction present before the trope was fully codified.

 Wolverine's Healing Factor also can't prevent death by asphyxiation.
-Proven when Wolverine kills his son Daken by drowning him.
+This is alluded to in one issue of Ultimate X-Men when Sabretooth tries to drown him.
+Years later, it's proven when Wolverine kills his son Daken by drowning him.

 Heterosexual Life-Partners: With Nightcrawler and Colossus, of all people.
 For a time, had a mix of this and Like an Old Married Couple with Cyclops before tensions flared up again.
 Oddly enough, he is this less frequently with Gambit, the X-Man with whom has has the most in common with.
 A good example of how close he and Nightcrawler are is that that Kurt can crash in the notoriously anti-social Wolverine's apartment uninvited, and Logan will come home and not bat an eye.
 And of course there is Logan's emotional reaction to Kurt's death.